-Individuals wishing to access or correct any personal information Snowdome holds about them are encouraged to contact Snowdome using the details set out in section 21.10 'How to contact us' below.
-Snowdome asks that you provide as much detail as possible about the particular information sought, in order to help Snowdome, retrieve it.
+Individuals wishing to access or correct any personal information Snowdome holds about them are encouraged to contact Snowdome using the details set out in 'How to contact us' below.
+Snowdome asks that you provide as much detail as possible about the information sought, to help Snowdome retrieve it.
 Appropriate identification is required before access can be provided.
 In certain circumstances, Snowdome may not be required by law to provide access or to correct an individual's personal information.
 If that is the case, Snowdome will give reasons to explain this.
 Where Snowdome does not make an individual's requested correction to their personal information, the individual may ask us to make a note of the requested correction with the information.

-Snowdome will endeavour to respond to your request to access or correct your personal information within 30 days from your request.
+Snowdome will endeavour to respond to your request to access or correct your personal information within 30 days of your request.

-3.10 HOW TO CONTACT US
+HOW TO CONTACT US